The Late Late Toy Show: 2011 edition

 Following on from the previous year's Willy Wonka and the Chocolate Factory theme, 2011 had a Toy Story theme.

 It was broadcast on 2 December 2011.
 The jumper worn by Ryan Tubridy was donated to the fund for artist Alexandra Trotsenko on Liveline.
-Tubridy entered the show disguised as pull-string cowboy Woody, alongside Toy Show performer Evan O'Hanlon, who stars in Moone Boy,as Buzz Lightyear.
+Tubridy entered the show disguised as pull-string cowboy Woody, alongside Toy Show performer Evan O'Hanlon, who stars in Moone Boy, as Buzz Lightyear.

 The Late Late Toy Show was the most watched show in 17 years and of 2011, with the following Enda Kenny's Address to the nation in second place and the Eurovision Song Contest in third place.
 Tubridy later admitted that he had to apologise to a lady in the audience whom he had hit with a soiled nappy tossed carelessly aside during one of the toy demonstrations.

 Performer on the Toy Show, Ashley Tubridy, later appeared on The Late Late Show in January 2012, performing a new edition to her song "Friends Forever".

 2012 edition

-The 2012 edition, with a Shrek theme (though a TV commercial airing all week in advance falsely implied an Indiana Jones theme), took place on 30 November.
+The 2012 edition, with a Shrek theme (though a TV commercial airing all week in advance falsely implied an Indiana Jones theme), was broadcast on 30 November 2012.

 It was host Ryan Tubridy's fourth Toy Show.
 As showtime approached there was much talk of "reasonably priced toys" and the host's choice of jumper—"There won't be any penguins or snowmen or figures on the jumper.
 I would describe this sweater as gruesome, nasty and grotesque, but only from a sartorial point of view."
 [Tubridy "joke"] There was also a scam involving fake tickets.
 The children appearing included eight Irish dancers known as Damhsa Juniors and two kids from Naas performing English pop singer's Labrinth's song "Express Yourself", with a group singing "Santa Claus is Coming to Town" as the show finale.
 Other features to look forward to included a special appearance by The X Factor finalists Union J, Aston and Kayleigh from RTÉ documentary Apartment Kids championing toys for small spaces, a remote-controlled James Bond car and a PlayStation game written by J. K. Rowling.
 The highlight moment of the show happened when young Alex Meehan on a pedal powered tractor came out before spontaneously speaking Irish to Ryan Tubridy.
 When Tubridy responded by asking him "any craic" Alex answered "Níl" before pedalling off the stage.